lennylin1998/Netflix/README.md

 2. Import package **fetch_data** and call **pipeline_1**, **pipeline_2**, **pipeline_3** functions on the search instance in the correct order to fetch data
 3. Import package **clean_data** and call **create_df_final**, **clustering** to create csv files for tableau Visualization
 4. Import package **keyword_extraction** and call **keyword_pipeline** on the csv files created in previous step to extract keywords for all the films, and then export as a csv file
+5. Import the csv files into Tableau and finish visualization
 ## Links
 1. [FlixPatrol](https://flixpatrol.com/)
 2. [TMDb](https://www.themoviedb.org/)